 In 1908, there was no sparsely decorated webpage with a blinking cursor silently begging to answer every stupid question that had ever decided to staycation in your brain.
 So when New York Times reader F.S.
-Shaw wanted to know the know the heights of the Eiffel Tower and the Singer Building in order to settle a bet, his best option was sending a letter to the newspaper.
+Shaw wanted to know the heights of the Eiffel Tower and the Singer Building in order to settle a bet, his best option was sending a letter to the newspaper.
 When fellow subscriber David Levy was curious about the population of Salt Lake City, he did the same, as did the person who just wanted to know how Benedict Arnold’s descendants were doing.
 Eventually, the answers appeared in a column in the fashion and society section, forbear to the Sunday Styles, next to articles about the Long Branch dog show, the fine weather at Bar Harbor, and diatribes against the dearth of small hats this season.
 It was called “Queries from the Curious and Answers to Them.”
 It was mail-order Google for the exceptionally patient.

 The column could stretch for more than a page if the answers or questions were complex two-parters, which they often were.
 It began with a disclaimer: “This department does not pretend to be infallible.”
 The ink-stained sleuths refused to answer questions about “the correctness of English sentences,” as discerning New York Times readers should be more than capable of consulting a reference book, or the cost of coins or stamps, because no one else cares about your philatelic concerns.
 If you complain about the word “cocktail,” prepare to be shamed. (“Avast there!
 Let the cocktail alone.
 Its name comes from the hoary past and is not a thing to be lightly treated.”)
 And don’t even think about asking for “a list of all persons who have died in England leaving fortunes.
 Obviously it would be impossible to give such a list.”